 As discussed above, we are a "foreign private issuer," and therefore are not required to comply with all of the periodic disclosure and current reporting requirements of the Exchange Act.
 The determination of foreign private issuer status is made annually on the last business day of an issuer's most recently completed second fiscal quarter, and, accordingly, the next determination will be made with respect to the Company on June 30, 2023.
 In the future, we would lose our foreign private issuer status if more than 50% of our outstanding voting securities are owned by U.S. residents and any of the following three circumstances applies: (i) the majority of our executive officers or directors are U.S. citizens or residents, (ii) more than 50% of our assets are located in the United States or (iii) our business is administered principally in the United States.
 If we lose our foreign private issuer status, we will be required to file with the SEC periodic reports and registration statements on U.S. domestic issuer forms, which are more detailed and extensive than the forms available to a foreign private issuer.
 We would have to begin preparing our financial statements in accordance with U.S. GAAP.
 We would also have to mandatorily comply with U.S. federal proxy requirements, and our officers, directors and principal shareholders will become subject to the short-swing profit disclosure and recovery provisions of Section 16 of the Exchange Act.
 In addition, we would lose our ability to rely upon exemptions from certain corporate governance requirements under the listing rules of Nasdaq.
-As a U.S. listed public company that is not a foreign private issuer, we would incur significant additional legal, accounting and other expenses that we will not incur as a foreign private issuer.
+As a U.S. listed public company that is not a foreign private issuer.